 Against the grim backdrop of the Great Depression, they reaffirmed the American notion that merit, in the end, outweighs birthright.
 They reminded the country of what can be done when everyone quite literally pulls together.
 And they provided hope that in the titanic struggle that lay just ahead, the ruthless might of the Nazis would not prevail over American grit, determination, and optimism.

-And even as it chronicles the boys’ collective achievement, The Boys in the Boat is also the heart warming story of young man in particular.
+And even as it chronicles the boys’ collective achievement, The Boys in the Boat is also the heart warming story of one young man in particular.
 Cast aside by his family at an early age, abandoned and left to fend for himself, Joe Rantz rows not just for glory, but to regain his shattered self-regard, to dare again to trust in others, and to find his way back to a place he can call home.